18th Engineer Brigade (United States): Vietnam War

-On 3 May 1969, Brigadier General John W. Morris assumed command of the Brigade.
+On 3 May 1969, Brigadier general John W. Morris assumed command of the Brigade.
 Soon afterwards, Brigade engineers finished construction of a cold storage warehouse at the Qui Nhơn Support Command, the first of its kind in Vietnam.
 Construction of the Tandem Switch Building at Vung Chau Mountain was also completed about this time.
 This 4000 sqft building housed almost US$1 million of communications equipment.
 During the summer months of 1969, Brigade engineers completed the 200000 oilbbl capacity Air Force tank farm at Cam Ranh Bay, after laying over 12000 ft of pipe to complete the project.

-The beginning of 1970 saw the initiation of the 18th Engineers Brigade's Operation Last Chance, a program of command emphasis and organization for motivation and success of that year's engineer operations.
+The beginning of 1970 saw the initiation of the Brigade's Operation Last Chance, a program of command emphasis and organization for motivation and success of that year's engineer operations.
 The goals of the program were to maintain primary missions of the combat support as well as insure the completion of the many projects planned for the 1970 construction operations.

 February 1970 saw the completion of a project begun in the summer of the previous year at Qui Nhơn that replaced a temporary floating steel dock with a more permanent structure which could accommodate six ammo barges at once.
 The port of Qui Nhơn became one of the few supply points where ammunition for the First and Second Military Regions could be handled in bulk quantities simultaneously.
 Prior to the completion of this new facility, the handling of ammunition there had to take place in other areas, near public housing and fuel storage depots.

-On 3 May 1970, Brigadier General Henry C. Schrader assumed command of the 18th Engineer Brigade.
-Shortly after this, the most difficult stretch of the roadway that the Brigade had ever undertaken—the 27-kilometer stretch of National Highway QL-11 South in the central highlands region known as Tây Nguyên, commonly referred to as the "Good View Pass", was completed.
+On 3 May 1970, Brigadier general Henry C. Schrader assumed command of the Brigade.
+Shortly after this, the most difficult stretch of the roadway that the Brigade had ever undertaken—the 27-kilometer stretch of National Highway QL-11 South in the Central Highlands region known as Tây Nguyên, commonly referred to as the "Good View Pass", was completed.
 This road had been carved out from a dangerous mountain pass to a national road in less than one year.